SimonStaudinger/ICEIS_Perturbation_Tool/README.md

 which should open the staring page of the tool in your browser.
 Once you see the starting page in browser, you are set to model your first reliability assessment using a perturbation approach!

-#### Demonstration
-Follwing this link https://youtu.be/Z9SrrTKQzO0 you will find a demonstration video showcasing the tool in use.